wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 If multiple images are loaded on the emulated system, then the snapshot tag will exist on all image files.

 Snapshots can be deleted using the same utility by passing `snapshot -d` with the name of the snapshot.
+Alternatively, they can also be deleted using `delvm` while in the QEMU monitor.

 ### Loading System Snapshots

 System snapshots can be loaded in two ways.
 In the less common approach, you can enter QEMU monitor, and then type `loadvm [Name]` where `[Name]` is the name of the snapshot to be loaded.
 Snapshots can also be loaded using `-loadvm` option followed by the name of the snapshot.
-The rest of the command lines must match those where the snapshot was taken.
-After starting QEMU with `-loadvm`, the system will be quickly set up and restored to the exact state when `savevm` is issued.
+In both cases, the rest of the command lines for starting QEMU must match those where the snapshot was taken.

+Note that by loading a system snapshot, modifications to the disk image after the snapshot was taken will not be visible.